Managing up and the myth of hyper productivity

 Sometimes the right solution is to buy in specialist skills temporarily, redistribute work across the branch, review service levels, or partner with external providers who have the capacity and desire to deliver for you.
 Doing so frees managers up to focus on (or develop) their core strengths: leading people, building a healthy team culture, managing workloads, and delivering quality outcomes among others.

 It’s not all up to senior leaders to adjust how they work though - middle managers play their own role.
 One of the most powerful and oft-overlooked skills for managers is the ability to manage up effectively to create clarity and alignment between the role levels, and support a more sustainable workload.
-Three simple ways to start:
+Three simple ways to start are:

 1. Know your workload and have it mapped - Go into your 1:1’s with a clear overview of what’s sitting with you and your team, and who’s doing what by when.
 Know where your capacity (if any) lies, who’s working overtime, who’s about to break, and the skills and capabilities you can leverage within your team.
 Be prepared to discuss what you’ve already done to optimise the workload of your team.
 Show your leader that you’re actively managing workload, because it’ll be the first thing they ask.